Course overview

 Communication and Creative Arts - with Masters offered in Communication, Creative Arts, and Writing and Literature

-Education - the Bachelor of Arts articulates into a postgraduate preservice teaching qualification through the Master of Applied Learning and Teaching (Secondary), which has options for teaching in Primary, Secondary, also provides dual qualifications for Primary and Early Childhood or Primary and Secondary teaching.
+Education - the Bachelor of Arts articulates into a postgraduate preservice teaching qualification through either the Master of Teaching (Primary) or Master of Teaching (Secondary).

-Research pathways - A Bachelor of Arts may also lead to a Bachelor of Arts (Honours), Bachelor of Creative Arts (Honours), Bachelor of Communication (Honours) or even a Higher Degree by Research.
+Research pathways - A Bachelor of Arts may also lead to a Bachelor of Arts (Honours), Bachelor of Communication and Creative Arts (Honours), or even a Higher Degree by Research.

 *Specific units of study must be completed within A250 for full credit to be granted.
 We recommend speaking with one of our student advisers before selecting your units.